Need Help? Let's Talk

 Manage your budget

-Above the Himalaya will inform you of your housing cost during your placement.
+Above the Himalayas will inform you of your housing cost during your placement.
 You need to pay if you wish to buy any personal commodity.
 Suppose you need a guide and porter, then you must pay them.
 In addition, you should do the visa and flight payout yourself.
 Furthermore, tipping, extra transportation, and extra food are also on you.

 Privacy